atomikjaye/Goals/README.md

 - Uploaded Youtube Video and scheduled it
 - Worked on my XR Class!
 Got bored tho ended early!
 #### Monday 16
+- I completed the first course in my XR Specialization!!!
+2 more to go!
+- My youtube video was posted!
+I lost one sub LUL! but its out there!
+Woot!
 #### Tuesday 17
 #### Wednesday 18
 #### Thursday 19